Bill published detailing Irish preparations for no-deal Brexit

 Legislation covers issues ranging from social welfare to immigration controls

-The Government has published the general scheme of the bumper piece of legislation that will be needed to prepare Ireland for the consequences of Britain crashing out of the European Union without a deal at the end of March.
+The Government has published the general scheme of the bumper piece of legislation that will be needed to prepare Ireland for the consequences of the UK crashing out of the European Union without a deal at the end of March.

 The General Scheme of the Miscellaneous Provisions (Withdrawal of the United Kingdom from the European Union on 29 March 2019) Omnibus Bill has 17 parts which are focused on the broad theme of protecting the citizen, and supporting the economy, enterprise and jobs.